vineetps/honest/README.md

 ## Terraform

-Terraform script is written assuming VPC and subnets are already present
+Terraform script is written assuming VPC and subnets are already present with relevant tags required for EKS to function properly.